Are you looking for the most romantic things to do in Asheville, NC for couples? Explore top Asheville date ideas – from locals.

 Performances are donation-based, and you can either sit on the wooden amphitheater steps, rent a chair, or bring your own chair or blanket.

-You may pack your own picnic, and vendors sell ice cream, local beer, wine, and other treats.
+Pack your own picnic, and vendors sell ice cream, local beer, wine, and other treats.

 We promise: Shakespeare in the Park is by far one of the most romantic things to do in Asheville for couples.